 - Students must wear clothing including both a shirt with pants or skirt, or the equivalent and shoes. - Shirts and dresses must have fabric in the front, back, and on the sides.
-Fabric covering all private parts must not be see through. - Clothing must cover undergarments and all private parts. - All tops must have straps - All tops must meet the top of the pants - Wearing pants below the waistline is not allowed. - Clothing must be suitable for all scheduled classroom activities including physical education, science labs, wood shop, and other activities where unique hazards exist. - Head wear is allowable as long as it follows other areas of the dress code and the student is easily identifiable. - Specialized courses may require specialized attire, such as sports uniforms or safety gear.
+Fabric covering all private parts must not be see through. - Clothing must cover undergarments and all private parts. - Clothing must be suitable for all scheduled classroom activities including physical education, science labs, wood shop, and other activities where unique hazards exist. - Head wear is allowable as long as it follows other areas of the dress code and the student is easily identifiable. - Specialized courses may require specialized attire, such as sports uniforms or safety gear.